-College of DuPage's Languages program offers transfer-level credit courses in Chinese, French, German, Italian, Japanese, Korean, Russian and Spanish.
+College of DuPage's Languages program offers transfer-level credit courses in Arabic, Chinese, French, German, Italian, Japanese, Korean, Russian and Spanish.

 Students can use the transfer-level courses (2202, 2206, 2008, 2251 and 2252) to meet Humanities General Education requirements for associate's degrees.
 All 1100 to 2252 courses satisfy the Global/Multicultural Studies requirement.

-The elementary sequence (1101 and 1102) develops student's ability to speak, understand, read and write in a cultural context.
+The elementary sequence (1101 and 1102) develops the student's ability to speak, understand, read and write in a cultural context.
 Intermediate transfer-level courses (2201/2202 and 2206/2208) include reading and discussion of modern texts, conversation, composition, grammar review and cultural activities.
 Advanced conversation and composition courses (2251 and 2252) are offered in French, German, Italian, Japanese and Spanish.
-In addition, culture and civilization courses taught in English are offered about China, France, Germany, Italy, Japan, Latin America and Spain.
+In addition, culture and civilization courses taught in English are offered about Arab nations, China, France, Germany, Italy, Japan, Latin America and Spain.

 Advanced course placement is recommended for students who previously have studied a foreign language.
 Students who have had one year of high school language study generally should begin College of DuPage work at the 1102 level; students with two years of high school language generally should begin at the 1102 or 2201 level.
 Spanish students with three or more years of high school Spanish should begin at the 2201 or 2251 level.
-Students with questions about proper placement or level of competence should consult with the appropriate language instructor listed under "Advisors" before enrolling.
+Students with questions about proper placement or level of competence should consult with the appropriate language instructor listed under "Faculty" before enrolling.

 Credit by Demonstrated Competence